 - Click Login.

-- In the left pane, click Datastores.
+- In the left pane under System, click Datastores.

-- pVDC Storage policy apply the selected storage policy to all matching replications.
+- pVDC Storage policy applies the selected storage policy to all matching replications.
 If the pVDC Storage policy is not exposed to a tenant data center, the replications of this tenant remain placed on the datastore.

 What to do next